 In order to identify outlier SNPs, the markers from set filter II were submitted for the genome scan in BayeScan v.2.0 (FOLL & GAGGIOTTI, 2008).
-The program uses a Bayesian approach, which decomposes the F{ST} values into a locus-specific component (α, selection effect) and population-specific а component $(\beta, \text{demographic effect})$.
-If the observed pattern of diversity is only explained with the locus-specific component, the software assumes departure from neutrality.
-The program settings included twenty pilot runs of 50,000 iterations followed by 100,000 simulations with a prior odd of 10 and a 5% false discovery rate (FDR), which set the neutral model being 10 times more likely than the selection model.
+The program uses a Bayesian approach, which decomposes the $F{ST}$ values into a locus-specific selection effect) and population-specific component (α, а component $(\beta, demographic effect)$ .
+If the observed pattern of diversity is only explained with the locus-specific component, the software assumes departure of the neutrality.
+The program conducted twenty pilot runs of 50,000 iterations followed by 100,000 simulations with a prior odd of 10 and a 5% false discovery rate (FDR), which set the neutral model being 10 times more likely than the selection model.

 Possible associations between SNPs and environmental variables were identified with the latent factor mixed models tests (LFMM) (FRICHOT et al., 2013; RELLSTAB et al., 2015) from R package LEA (FRICHOT & FRANÇOIS, 2015).
-For that, a principal component analysis (PCA) first detected the most representative environmental predictors in the study area.
+For that, a principal component analysis (PCA) first detected the most representative environmental predictors through the study area.
 This analysis was performed using the princomp function from stats R package and both continental and oceanographic bioclimatic variables (Table 1S) from WorldClim plus Bio-Oracle databases.
-The predictors with highest cumulative variance in the first four principal components were attached to LFMM test.
-To avoid increasing both type I and II errors, the program ran multiple k-values (K \pm 2, where K is the optimal number of groups according to STRUCTURE and DAPC), and only SNPs detected in all runs were considered as candidates SNPs.
-For each K, the LFMM conducted five runs per environmental variable with a burn-in of 5,000 followed by 20,000 iterations.
+Only the variables showing strong representations on the first PCA axes were attached to LFMM test.
+To avoid the increasing of both type I and II errors, the program ran multiple k-values (K $\pm$ 2, where K is the optimal number of groups according to STRUCTURE and DAPC), which candidates SNPs were only those detected across all runs.
+For each K, the LFMM conducted five runs per environment variable with a burn-in of 5,000 followed by 20,000 iterations.
 The p-values were adjusted based on the median z-score to increase the power of the LFMM statistic test (STORFER et al., 2018).